A study of the composition of ultra-high-energy cosmic rays using the high-resolution fly’s eye

 Abstract:

 The composition of ultra-high-energy cosmic rays is measured with the High Resolution Fly's Eye cosmic-ray observatory data using the X max technique.
 Data were collected in stereo between 1999 November and 2001 September.
 The data are reconstructed with well-determined geometry.
 Measurements of the atmospheric transmission are incorporated in the reconstruction.
 The detector resolution is found to be 30 g cm-2 in X max and 13% in energy.
 The X max elongation rate between 10 18.0 and 10 19.4 eV is measured to be 54.5±6.5±4.5 g cm-2 per decade.
-This is compared with pbkp_redictions using the QGSJet01 and SIBYLL 2.1 hadronic interaction models for both protons and iron nuclei.
+This is compared with predictions using the QGSJet01 and SIBYLL 2.1 hadronic interaction models for both protons and iron nuclei.
 CORSIKA-generated extensive air showers are incorporated directly into a detailed detector Monte Carlo program.
 The elongation rate and the X max distribution widths are consistent with a constant or slowly changing …

 Año de publicación: